How many oysters can you eat in three minutes? Most people wouldn’t know, but at Ireland’s oyster

 Clarenbridge, County Galway

-So whether you have a tribal name, a love of oysters, or enjoy a festival encounter on your Ireland vacation, fall time is a great time to experience what Ireland has to offer, and enjoy celebrating with the locals!
+So whether you love of oysters, or enjoy a festival encounter on your Ireland vacation, fall time is a great time to experience what Ireland has to offer, and enjoy celebrating with the locals!

 Save this page to your Scrapbook:

 You have Scrapbooks created.
 Click below to see all of your saved pages.